 Fortunately for me, the job market or technology in Seattle was (and remains) an employee-driven market.
 Even though the market is driven by technology and I work in HR, the HR experience with fast growth technology companies gave me a few more options.

 A number of CEO’s, founders and Sr. leaders were reinforcing to me that this was an economy that appreciated HR.
 They were showing a new-found appreciation for HR.
 In an employee-driven market, where recruiting and retention of employees is a very difficult thing, HR practitioners that are considered strategic will be in demand.
 Many of us have always known this, but this was coming from folks that were newly discovering the potential that HR could have on a company.
 These leaders realized that corporate culture is more than ping-pong tables and beer in the workplace.

 Leaders that would not have considered hiring an experienced HR professional were suddenly trying to figure out a way to make the numbers work.
 CEO’s that would normally hire a single HR person was trying to figure out if they could hire 2 or 3 HR employees.
 There was and is an investment in HR.

 These folks understood the cost of recruiting and the cost of an employee quitting.
 They understand the nuance of retaining top talent.
-Luckily, I was able to land a great job with a great team while on that fishing trip and am currently employed.
+Luckily, I was able to land a great job with a great team while on that fishing trip.